Changes to maternity services

 You should continue to follow health advice during your pregnancy.
 This includes keeping track of your baby's movements and calling your midwife or maternity unit right away if you're concerned about your physical or mental health or the health of your baby.

 It is also important to go to any vaccination appointments during your pregnancy and when your baby arrives.
-Immunisation appointments are classed as an important medical reason to leave the house so you are free to attend them as usual.

 What if I have coronavirus symptoms?